MicrosoftDocs/azure-media-services/media-services/latest/encode-concept.md

 To see the most up-to-date presets list, see [built-in presets to be used for encoding videos](/rest/api/media/transforms/createorupdate#encodernamedpreset).

-To see how the presets are used, see [Uploading, encoding, and streaming files](stream-files-tutorial-with-api.md).

 ### StandardEncoderPreset

 [StandardEncoderPreset](/rest/api/media/transforms/createorupdate#standardencoderpreset) describes settings to be used when encoding the input video with the Standard Encoder.
 Use this preset when customizing Transform presets.